Hardaway and Tigers recruiting former Florida Gator Keyontae Johnson

 Johnson hasn’t played since.

-The 6’5” forward entered the transfer portal in May is now down to four schools– Memphis, Nebraska, Kansas State and Western Kentucky.
+The 6’5” forward who entered the transfer portal in May is now down to four schools– Memphis, Nebraska, Kansas State, and Western Kentucky.

 Johnson was voted the preseason player of the year in 2020 after averaging 14 points and seven boards as a sophomore with the Gators.